aadm/aadm.github.io/content/2012-07-31-panasonic-gf1-late-review.md

 <figcaption>Venaria Reale, Torino.</figcaption>
 </figure>

-* _stimulating and instructive_ because you need to walk and move around to make the picture you want, therefore fighting the propensity of using the zoom as a substitute for physically changing the distance with the subject.
+* _stimulating and instructive_ because you need to walk and move around to make the picture you want, therefore fighting the propensity of using the zoom as a substitute for physically changing your position in space.

 <figure>
 <a href="https://www.flickr.com/photos/aadm/5401966320" title="2010-10-17_1000673.jpg"><img src="https://farm6.staticflickr.com/5099/5401966320_7becbe82d9_b.jpg" width="800" height="600"></a>